 This course integrates volunteering at a field site placement with in-class lecture topics and discussion.
 Evaluation includes class participation, reflection papers, and case study reports.
 Prerequisites: field site placement approved by the Field Education Director.
 Student is responsible for any application costs and on-boarding requirements related to field site.
-This course fulfills the field education requirement for IBS MDiv students.
-Pass/Fail only.
+This course counts towards fulfilling the field education requirement for M.Div. students.